-Let’s discuss each option in detail and find out which one will be the best bet for you.
+Let’s discuss each option in detail and find out which one is the best bet for you.

 1. Hard Money Loans

-Also known as ‘rehab loans’, hard money loans are a common choice of real estate agents to fund their house flipping project.
+Also known as ‘rehab loans’, hard money loans are a common choice to fund a house flipping project.
 Hard money lenders differ from conventional bank lenders such that private lenders fund them.
-You may get yourself a hard money loan from a private investor, a group of investors, or a licensed mortgage broker who offers a personal capital.
+You may get yourself a hard money loan from a private investor, a group of investors, or loan broker.

 The terms of these loans are usually much shorter than that of traditional loans.
 Generally, they offer a six-month to a one-year term but they may go up to five years.
-Moreover, they come with relatively higher interest rates, typically ranging from 12% to 21%.
+They come with relatively higher interest rates, typically ranging from 12% to 21%.
 You may also be charged 3 to 6 points upfront, where one point denotes 1% of the loan.
-In addition to this, the requirements regarding down payment for hard money loans are also quite different.
-You may end up receiving about 60 to 75 percent of the property value that you want to buy.

 Furthermore, there is no extensive paperwork involved in acquiring a hard money loan.
 The application process is short and fast, which means you can get your hands on the money within a few days.

-Another thing to keep in mind is that you present the property that you intend to flip as collateral when getting a hard money loan.
-Therefore, this option is perfect for you if you have some experience of flipping properties, at least two to three houses.
+Another thing to keep in mind is that you present the property that you intend to flip as collateral for the hard money loan.
+This alleviates the need for a personal guarantee, which substantially mitigates your risk should things go bad.